If you’re an international student living outside the EU or EEA, you’ll need a visa in order to study in Belgium for longer than three months.

 Belgian student visa processing time

 Once you’ve submitted your application, you’ll usually receive a decision within 15 days.
-However, during busy spells, the processing time can reach up to 30 days, or even 60 days.
+However, during busy spells, the processing time can reach up to 90 days.
 That’s why it’s always best to start your application in plenty of time.

 Working with a Belgian student visa